eBIC for Industry is a recently inaugurated center offering professional cryo-EM services to the global pharmaceutical and biotech industry.

-Cryo-EM, Nature’s Method of the Year, 2015, is being led by the technology and innovation behind the K2 direct detection cameras.
+Cryo-EM is being led by the technology and innovation behind Gatan's direct detection cameras (K3® and K2®).

 What is single-particle cryo-EM?

-During cryo-EM, a transmission electron microscope (TEM) is used to record high resolution images of thousands to hundreds of thousands identical, but randomly oriented, particles (molecules) from each specimen.
+During single-particle cryo-EM, a transmission electron microscope (TEM) is used to record high-resolution images of thousands to hundreds of thousands of identical, but randomly oriented, particles (molecules) from each specimen.
 These images are then grouped, aligned, and averaged with image classification algorithms to distinguish between multiple orientations of the 3D molecule.
-With a well-behaved sample, cryo-EM can solve molecular structures with a resolution approaching 2 Å; a resolution level that was inconceivable only a few years ago.
+With a well-behaved sample, cryo-EM can solve molecular structures with a resolution below 1.5 Å; a resolution level that was inconceivable only a few years ago.

 Direct detection cameras now directly measure the electron image to avoid the loss of detail from the conventional camera conversion steps.
-The Gatan K2 Summit camera is a unique direct detection camera that uses an electron counting with super-resolution technology to record the image.
+The Gatan K3 camera is a unique direct detection camera that uses an electron counting with super-resolution technology to record the image.
 This technology recognizes and counts individual image electrons in real-time, while it rejects the analog read noise.
-As shown with the K2 Summit camera, the detective quantum efficiency (DQE) performance at half Nyquist is unparalleled at 52%; more than a six-fold improvement over conventional cameras.
+As shown with Gatan's direct detection cameras, the detective quantum efficiency (DQE) performance at half Nyquist is unparalleled.

-The graph above is a comparison between the resolution and molecule size for published single particle cryo-EM structures.
-The K2 Summit or Quantum LS have been employed in all the structures which define the high resolution frontier across a range of molecular sizes.
+The graph above is a comparison between the resolution and molecule size for published single-particle cryo-EM structures.
+Gatan's direct detectors have been employed in all the structures which define the high-resolution frontier across a range of molecular sizes.